willvuyk/BMMB852/README.md

 # BMMB852
-Repository for class assignments in PSU BMMB852.
+Repository for class assignments in PSU BMMB 852 Fall 2025.